 The story started

-My name is Yelena, and I’m a Web designer here at Pearl Lemon.
-Honestly, I was thinking for quite a while from where to start describing my journey because looking at the time when I was not at Pearl Lemon, it was like a whole different world.
+My name is Yelena, and I’m a Web designer here at Pearl Lemon Group.
+Honestly, I was thinking for quite a while from where to start describing my journey because looking at the time when I was not at Pearl Lemon Group, it was like a whole different world.
 And it actually feels like it was.

 Essentially, I come from a different background.
 Originally I’m Korean, born in Russia and raised in Kazakhstan.
 I hold 3 degrees in Fashion Design, Fashion Marketing & Management and MA in Fashion Communication, PR and Media.
 And now you might wonder, how the hell did I end up a Web designer?
 I must say it was the hardest, spontaneous yet the best decision in my life so far, and here is how it all happened.